mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Disadvantages
 """""""""""""

-Doesn't work when the lineart is coloured already.
+Doesn't work when the line art is colored already.
 We can still get faster.

 Using Color to Alpha
 --------------------

-By far the fastest way to get transparent lineart.
+By far the fastest way to get transparent line art.

 1. Select the line art layer and apply the color to alpha filter. :menuselection:`Filter --> Colors --> Color to Alpha`.
-The default values should be sufficient for lineart.
+The default values should be sufficient for line art.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart_color_to_alpha.png

 Advantages
 """"""""""

 Actual transparency.
-Works with coloured line art as well, because it removes the white specifically.
+Works with colored line art as well, because it removes the white specifically.

 Disadvantages
 """""""""""""